Boneato/boneato/plan.md

     * Lauren and Anthony
 2. What will their project management practices be?
     * Kanban (Trello)
-        * Using this to continue the
+        * Using this to continue keeping track of our tasks, grooming the backlog and prioritizing stories
 3. Will conduct use daily or weekly meetings?
     * Continue to meet:
         * Digitally on Sundays at 1pm